alexander-labarge/high-performance-computing/README.md

 Another issue is that Cockpit is not fully compatible with Gentoo's source-based distribution model.
 Cockpit is designed to work with binary-based distributions like Red Hat Enterprise Linux, which have pre-built packages available in their repositories.
 Gentoo, on the other hand, relies on users building packages from source, which can be time-consuming and error-prone.

 As a result, there is no official supported ebuild for Cockpit on Gentoo.
-However, users can still install Cockpit from source using the `cockpit_install.sh` script, which installs Cockpit and Performance Co-Pilot (PCP) from source and configures PAM to allow login to Cockpit.
+However, users can still install Cockpit from source using the `amd64-gentoo-hpc-cockpit-install.sh` script, which installs Cockpit and Performance Co-Pilot (PCP) from source and configures PAM to allow login to Cockpit.

 I will be submitting this as an ebuild for Gentoo Linux once refined.